 As we enter the 21st century, men who worked daily with horses on farms and fields, in towns and cities, in docks and on railways, in factories and yards are passing on – and with them their intimate knowledge of the skills and techniques of horsemanship at its best.

 Yet they are being replaced, by younger men and women keen to work with horses whose temperament and usefulness is both endearing and challenging.
-The most forward thinking of the traditional carters and experienced horsemen are prepared to pass on their knowledge, and there now exists a national training framework through which they can do so.
-For others, chats over the fence are preferred, and many of today's younger horsemen and women are pleased to acknowledge their older mentors.
+The most forward thinking of the traditional carters and experienced horsemen are prepared to pass on their knowledge, and there does exist a national training framework through which they can do so, although it is little used.
+For others, chats over the fence are preferred, and many of today’s younger horsemen and women are pleased to acknowledge their older mentors.

 There are fewer modern horsemen than there were of course, and the tasks for which they use their horses are often different to those of the past.
 The role of the working horse, whether a Shire, a native pony or a working cross, is evolving and changing in response to a changing world.

 Great interest is now being shown in developing modern machinery suitable for horse-drawn use.
 The indomitable machines of the horse age remain in use on smallholdings throughout the UK, but new equipment has been developed for today’s agricultural situations.
 Some modern machinery has been imported from the USA, Scandinavia and Eastern European countries where horse-drawn equipment continued to evolve during the low point of the draught horse in the UK.

 Today’s world of the working horse is a kaleidoscope of activity, albeit specialist and small-scale.
 From breeding draught horses, through shows, parades, matches and workings, leisure activities, marketing and promotion, to agriculture, horticulture and forestry, each aspect has an important part to play and contributes to a new role for the working horse.